 With respect to distributions that we designate as capital gain dividends and any retained capital gain that we are deemed to distribute, we generally may designate whether such a distribution is taxable at a 20% or 25% rate to our U.S. stockholders taxed at individual rates.
 Thus, the tax rate differential between capital gain and ordinary income for those taxpayers may be significant.
-In addition, the characterization of income as capital gain or ordinary income may affect the deductibility of capital losses.
-A non-corporate taxpayer may deduct capital losses not offset by capital gains against its ordinary income only up to a maximum annual amount of \$3,000 (\$1,500 for married individuals filing separate returns).
+In addition, the characterization of income as capital gains against its ordinary income only up to a maximum annual amount of \$3,000 (\$1,500 for married individuals filing separate returns).
 A non-corporate taxpayer may carry forward unused capital losses indefinitely.
 A corporate taxpayer must pay tax on its net capital gain at ordinary U.S. federal corporate income tax rates.
-A corporate taxpayer may deduct capital losses only to the extent of capital gains, with unused losses being carried back three years and forward five years.
+A corporate taxpayer may deduct capital losses being carried back three years and forward five years.